shayne-lewis/CSCI3230U-FinalProject/README.md

 ```
 npm install
 ```
-Running frontend and backend is done in two seperate shell prompts
+Running frontend and backend is done in two seperate shell prompts, make sure to npm install the frontend and backend before running them.
 ### Running backend
 ```
 npm start